Hardware at Cloudflare (Ep3)

 I always thought we were just all AC and to think that we were probably mixing it in the same rack, I don't know.

-Does the color provide the inverter or is this on us to find out the inverter?
+Does a colo provide the inverter or is this on us to find a way to convert?

-We have the source and body inverter and we've had cases where it gets shipped damaged just because of how heavy it is and the size of it.
+We have to source and buy the inverter.
+And we've had cases where it gets shipped damaged just because of how heavy it is and the size of it.

 And they can be quite hard to resource again.